philippecrowdsec/iptables-nftables-multiroute-firewall/README.md

 # Netfilter (nftables & iptables) firewall, with port knocking and multi-routing system

-Hi, this is the Iptables firewall script I've been using for years.
-I recently switched to nftables but feel like this content still can be relevant and mainly that it could help those also migrating from iptables to nftables, looking for real world examples.
+This repo has the Iptables firewall script I've been using for years, converted in Nftables.
+Beyond the rulesets that makes it (hopefully) a decent firewall, I kept both versions as close to one another as possible, to give hints & tricks on how to migrate from Iptables to Nftables.

 It includes the classical protections on input / forward and output chains but also has some "multiroute" system included.
 The basic